Global Optimization with Parametric Function Approximation: Related Work

-Without Gaussian process, \citet{wang2018optimization} solves the smooth function optimization in a candidate removal way which resembles disagreement-based active learning \citep{hanneke2014theory}.
-From the view of bandits literature, our problem can be understood as the contextual bandits with infinite action space and generic reward function, which are two challenges that need to be dealt with if directly applying contextual bandit results.
-Here ``generic'' means the reward function is much more general than a linear or generalized linear function. \citet{li2019nearly} studies the linearly parameterized contextual bandit and then \citet{foster2020beyond} goes beyond the linear function. \citet{russo2013eluder} studies the sample complexity of multi-arm bandit and propose the Eluder dimension to capture the dependence among action arms.
-Recent work \citep{zhao2022bandit} builds upon it and captures contextual linear bandits and generalized linear bandits as special cases.
-However, existing results cannot solve our problem because they fail to deal with these two challenges simultaneously.
-To the best of our knowledge, in this paper, we propose the first algorithm to solve infinite-armed bandit problems with a general differentiable value function.
+Our problem is also connected to the bandits literature \citep{li2019nearly,foster2020beyond,russo2013eluder,filippi2010parametric}.
+The global optimization problem can be written as a nonlinear bandits problem in which queried points are actions and the function evaluations are rewards.
+However, no bandits algorithms can simultaneously handle an infinite action space and a generic nonlinear reward function.
+Here ``generic'' means the reward function is much more general than a linear or generalized linear function \citep{filippi2010parametric}.
+To the best of our knowledge, we are the first to address the infinite-armed bandit problems with a general differentiable value function (albeit with some additional assumptions).

-A collection of research papers considers the global non-convex optimization with first-order feedback where gradient information is available \citep{agarwal2017finding}. \citet{wu2017bayesian} and \citet{shekhar2021significance} studies Bayesian optimization with gradient feedback. \citet{kesari2021first} shows that first-order methods take exponential time to converge to global optima.
-Our work is different because we do not even assume $f_{w^*}(x)$ is differentiable in $x$.
+A recent line of work studied bandits and global optimization with neural function approximation \citep{zhou2020neural,zhang2020neural,dai2022sample}.
+The main difference from us is that these results still rely on Gaussian processes with a Neural Tangent Kernel in their analysis, thus intrinsically linear.
+Their regret bounds also require the width of the neural network to be much larger than the number of samples to be sublinear.
+In contrast, our results apply to general nonlinear function approximations and do not require overparameterization.